IRS Form 8971 Instructions

 What should I expect if I receive IRS Form 8971?

 By receiving a copy of this tax form, each beneficiary of an estate can better understand the new basis of property that they inherit.
-This helpful information can help those beneficiaries make better decisions on such property because they can understand the capital gains tax impact.
-This form also provides the IRS better transparency to ensure taxpayers don’t misrepresent the value of an inherited asset.
+This helpful information can help those beneficiaries make better decisions on such property because they can understand the capital gain tax impact.
+This form also provides the IRS better transparency to ensure taxpayers don’t misrepresent the final value of inherited property.

 When is IRS Form 8971 due?